stealify/ecmascript-book/book/README.md

 ```

 type assertions comments start with ```/** @type {TheTypeWeWant} */``` and are followed by a parenthesized expression ```(someExpression)```
-this is also often referenced as Typecasting.
+this is also often referenced as Typecasting. example.js
 ```ts
 /** @type {TheTypeWeWantTypecast} */ (someExpression)
 ```

 ## default type arguments

-in TypeScript:
+in TypeScript: example.ts
 ```ts
 type Foo<T extends string | number = number> = { prop: T };
 ```

-can be rewritten as the following @typedef declaration in JavaScript:
+can be rewritten as the following @typedef declaration in Stealify / ECMAScript / JavaScript: example.js
 ```ts
 /**
  * @template {string | number} [T=number]